YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADCASECODE
 -----------

-BADCASECODE, xxxx is not a valid case conversion code.
+BADCASECODE, xxxx is not a valid case conversion code

 Run Time Error: The two-argument form of $ZCONVERT() reports this error if the case conversion specifier (second argument) is not one of the valid codes (U,u,L,l,T and t).